Organise Your Own Activity with #CodeWeek

 #CodeWeek activity and add it to the codeweek.eu map.

 What do you need in order to organise an activity?

 - A group of people willing to learn.
 For example, your friends, kids, teenagers,

 adults colleagues, friends, parents or grandparents.
 Remember, two is a group already!

-- A place to be.
+- A place to learn.
 Classrooms, libraries, conference rooms and various public

 spaces all make a great event venue.

 - Register participants.
-If you have limited spaces available, you can use tools
+If you have limited space available, you can use online

-- Pin your event on the Code Week map!
+- Remember to pin your activity on the Code Week map!

 - The format of your coding event is up to you, but we do recommend that you include some practical,

-- Ask participants to show and present what they have created to each other at
+Encourage participants to show and present what they have created to each other

-- Don't forget to add your event on the Code Week map!
+- Don't forget to add your activity on the Code Week map!

-If you have questions about organising and promoting your #codeEU event, get in touch with one of the
+If you have questions about organising and promoting your #CodeWeek event, get in touch with one of the